zed-industries/zed/docs/src/developing_zed__building_zed.md

 ## Dependencies

 - Install [Rust](https://www.rust-lang.org/tools/install)
 - Install [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) from the macOS App Store, or from the [Apple Developer](https://developer.apple.com/download/all/) website.
-Note this requires a developer account, which is free.
+Note this requires a developer account.

 > Ensure you launch XCode after installing, and install the MacOS components, which is the default option.